awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 If you want to update permissions manually, for example, if you want to update ACLs on your objects instead of updating bucket permissions, choose **No, I will Update Permissions**\.

-### Origin SSL Protocols<a name="DownloadDistValuesOriginSSLProtocols"></a>
+### Minimum Origin SSL Protocol<a name="DownloadDistValuesOriginSSLProtocols"></a>

+Choose the minimum TLS/SSL protocol that CloudFront can use when it establishes an HTTPS connection to your origin\.
+Lower TLS protocols are less secure, so we recommend that you choose the latest TLS protocol that your origin supports\.

+If you use the CloudFront API to set the TLS/SSL protocol for CloudFront to use, you cannot set a minimum protocol\.
+Instead, you specify all of the TLS/SSL protocols that CloudFront can use with your origin\.
+For more information, see [OriginSslProtocols](https://docs.aws.amazon.com/cloudfront/latest/APIReference/OriginSslProtocols.html) in the *Amazon CloudFront API Reference*\.

 **Note**
-Does not apply to an Amazon S3 bucket unless it's configured as a website endpoint\.
+This option does not apply to an Amazon S3 bucket unless it's configured as a website endpoint\.
+If the origin is an Amazon S3 bucket not configured as a website endpoint, CloudFront always uses TLSv1\.2\.

-Choose the SSL protocols that CloudFront can use when establishing an HTTPS connection with your origin\.
-The SSLv3 protocol is less secure, so we recommend that you choose SSLv3 only if your origin doesn't support TLSv1 or later\.

-**Note**
-If you select SSLv3, CloudFront does not attempt to make a connection to the origin using TLS\.

-If the origin is an Amazon S3 bucket, CloudFront always uses TLSv1\.2\.

 ### Origin Protocol Policy<a name="DownloadDistValuesOriginProtocolPolicy"></a>

 **Note**
-Does not apply to an Amazon S3 bucket unless it's configured as a website endpoint\.
+This option does not apply to an Amazon S3 bucket unless it's configured as a website endpoint\.

 The protocol policy that you want CloudFront to use when fetching objects from your origin server\.